natanlim/appGulpBower/README.md

 # appGulpBower

-Sample project to be used in projects, minimal configuration for gulp and bower
+Minimal configuration for gulp and bower to be used in web projects.